 4.Getting lost on Crete

 Crete is quite important in Greek history, any ideas why? – Well, the almighty Zeus was born here.
 Therefore, aside from all the paradise beaches and charming little villages across the island – Crete is full of unique historic sites.

-Oía – one of the most beautiful places I’ve ever been to.
-These views will leave you speechless, it’s one of those places you must see at least once in a lifetime (Read more).
+Santorini is definitely one of the most romantic travel experiences around the world and Oía is simply one of the most beautiful places I’ve ever been to.
+These views will leave you speechless, it’s one of those places you must see at least once in a lifetime.

 I don’t believe you´ve never come across a picture of Meteora in Central Greece.
 This UNESCO protected World Heritage site is a 4h drive from Athens, famous for its 60 million-year-old pinnacles of rocks.
 Monks lived here from the 9th century and by the beginning of the 14th century, monasteries were built.
 Can you imagine the unique atmosphere of this place?!